What is cervical mucus?

 To test its elasticity, stretch it between your thumb and index finger:

-Fertile cervical mucus stretches 2 to 5 cm without breaking, similar to the texture of raw egg white.
+Fertile mucus stretches 2 to 5 cm without breaking, similar to raw egg white in texture.

-Non-fertile cervical mucus is thick and sticky but breaks apart between your thumb and index finger.
+Non‑fertile cervical mucus is thick and sticky, but stretches and breaks between the thumb and index finger.

-Recording your daily observations in a journal or a specialized app gives you better insight into your cycle.
-The fertile window usually lasts 2 to 7 days, but can vary depending on age, stress, or hormonal imbalances.
-For example, stretchy cervical mucus often appears 48 to 72 hours before ovulation, while dryness typically returns 24 to 48 hours after the peak.
+Noting your observations daily in a notebook or dedicated app gives you better visibility over your cycle.
+The fertile window lasts on average 2 to 7 days, but can vary depending on age, stress or hormonal imbalances.
+For example, stretchy cervical mucus often appears 48 to 72 hours before ovulation, while a return to dryness generally follows 24 to 48 hours after the peak.

-This long-term tracking becomes a health prevention tool.
-Yellow discharge with itching may signal a yeast infection, while unexplained dryness could indicate dehydration or chronic stress.
-If you’re unsure, consult a professional to rule out any infections or underlying conditions.
+This long-term tracking becomes a real health prevention tool.
+Yellow discharge with itching can be a warning sign of a yeast infection, while unexplained dryness may reflect dehydration or chronic stress.
+If in doubt, see a healthcare professional to rule out any infection or underlying condition.

-Fertile cervical mucus, which looks like egg whites, protects sperm from vaginal acidity (pH 3.5-5.5 outside of ovulation) and provides the energy they need.
-During ovulation, its molecular structure changes, allowing sperm to survive for up to 5 days, which extends the fertile window.
+Fertile cervical mucus, which looks like egg white, protects sperm from vaginal acidity (pH 3.5–5.5 outside ovulation) and provides them with the energy they need.
+During ovulation, its modified molecular structure allows sperm to survive for up to 5 days, extending the fertile window.
 Without it, fertilization would be unlikely.

-It filters sperm, eliminating those of poor quality.
+It filters sperm, eliminating the poor-quality ones.
 Influenced by estrogen, its quality determines their mobility.
-Optimal cervical mucus, clear and stretchy, is a key indicator of fertility.
-For example, its slippery texture helps gametes move toward the fallopian tubes.
+Optimal cervical mucus, which is clear and stretchy, is a key indicator of fertility.
+For example, its slippery texture helps sperm travel toward the fallopian tubes.

-Cervical mucus acts as a filter, allowing only the strongest sperm to pass through.
+Cervical mucus acts as a filter, allowing only robust sperm to pass through.
 Its microscopic structure traps abnormal cells, reducing the risk of genetic abnormalities.
-Its consistency and pH (7-8.5) must be optimal to create the right environment.
+Its consistency and pH (7–8.5) must be optimal to create a favorable environment.

 This biological mechanism ensures that only healthy gametes reach the egg.
-For example, mucins (proteins in cervical mucus) capture defective cells, guiding viable sperm toward fertilization.
-It’s nature’s way of maximizing the chances of conception.
+For example, mucins (proteins in cervical mucus) capture defective cells, guiding viable sperm towards fertilization.
+A natural trick to maximize the chances of conception.

-After fertilization, progesterone turns cervical mucus into a thick plug, sealing the cervix.
-This infection barrier, made of concentrated mucus, blocks bacteria while maintaining a sterile environment for the fetus.
-It naturally releases at the end of pregnancy, signaling the start of labor.
+After fertilization, progesterone transforms cervical mucus into a dense plug that seals the cervix.
+This anti-infection barrier, made of concentrated mucus, blocks bacteria while maintaining a sterile environment for the fetus.
+It is naturally expelled at the end of pregnancy, signaling the onset of labor.

-This mechanism shows how adaptable cervical mucus is, shifting from a pro-fertility role to an essential protective function for fetal development.
-Its transformation ensures the baby’s safety throughout the 9 months.
+This mechanism shows how adaptable cervical mucus is, shifting from a pro-fertility role to an essential protective role for fetal development.
+Its transformation keeps the baby safe throughout the 9 months.

-Cervical mucus naturally changes throughout your cycle, reflecting hormone levels.
+Cervical mucus naturally changes throughout the cycle, reflecting hormone levels.
 However, external or physiological factors can alter its appearance.
-Recognizing these changes helps you spot what’s normal and when to seek medical advice.
+Knowing how to recognize these changes helps you distinguish harmless situations from those that require medical advice.

-Several factors can affect cervical mucus without it being abnormal:
+Several factors can influence cervical mucus without being abnormal:

-Hormonal contraception: pills, IUDs (like Mirena), or implants thicken cervical mucus to prevent fertilization.
-Hormonal contraceptives reduce its production, making cycle self-observation more difficult.
+Hormonal contraception – pills, IUDs (such as Mirena) or implants – thickens cervical mucus to prevent fertilisation.
+Hormonal contraceptives reduce its production, making self-tracking of your cycle more difficult.

 Red streaks are common.
-They often come from ovulation spotting or cervical irritation after sex.
+They often come from ovulation spotting or irritation of the cervix after sex.
 These light bleeds are harmless.
-However, repeated or painful bleeding requires a check-up to rule out infection or injury.
+However, repeated or painful bleeding requires a check-up to rule out infection or a lesion.

-Unusual discharge with these symptoms deserves a medical opinion:
+Unusual discharge with these symptoms deserves medical advice:

-A strong odor (like “fish”)—a sign of bacterial vaginosis.
+A strong smell (like “fish”), a sign of bacterial vaginosis.

-A suspicious color: greenish (trichomonas), grayish (bacterial vaginosis), or bright yellow (chlamydia).
+A suspicious color: greenish (trichomonas), grayish (vaginosis) or bright yellow (chlamydia).

 A strange texture: foamy or lumpy, typical of yeast infections.